 How many spaces will be removed?

-During construction and operation of Stage 1 of the Parramatta Light Rail, around 860 parking spaces will be permanently removed or changed along the route and surrounding areas.
+During construction and operation of the Parramatta Light Rail, around 860 parking spaces will be permanently removed or changed along the route and surrounding areas.
 Where possible, parking spaces will be reinstated, with around 170 spaces for specific use (such as accessible parking, loading and taxi zones) relocated to adjacent streets.

 Why are these spaces being removed?